Raiffeisen Bank (Ukraine)

+History

-Raiffeisen Bank (formerly Raiffeisen Bank Aval) is a commercial bank in Ukraine.
-It was registered on March 27, 1992, and since 2006 is a subsidiary of Austrian Raiffeisen Bank International.
+The bank was registered on 27 March 1992, and since 2006 has been a subsidiary of Austrian Raiffeisen Bank International.
 In 2015 the European Bank for Reconstruction and Development acquired a 30% stake in Raiffeisen Bank Aval, increasing its capital.
 Raiffeisen Bank International has a stake of 68.26% in the bank.

 As of 2018 the fourth-largest bank in the country and the largest bank with foreign capital.
 Following a government bailout of the country's largest bank at the turn of 2016 and 2017, Raiffeisen Bank Aval was the only bank in the top 5 not owned by the government of Ukraine.